 "The goal of the Geological Engineering program at the University of Utah is to educate and train through teaching, research, and service the critical thinking and communication skills necessary to help solve engineering problems and design engineering systems within the context of the natural earth.
 Consistent with the departmental program mission, the program educational objectives of the Geological Engineering program are the following:

-1) The graduates will be capable of utilizing their backgrounds in engineering and earth science to provide solutions to engineering problems within the context of the natural world.
-Specifically, their expertise will be in the following two areas of geological engineering: 1) fluid flow and contaminant transport in the subsurface; 2) geomechanics (i.e. the behavior of earth materials) and geo-engineering (i.e. design with earth materials).
+1) Graduates will be capable of utilizing their backgrounds in engineering and earth science to provide solutions to engineering problems within the context of the natural world.
+Areas of geological engineering practice might include fluid flow and contaminant transport in the subsurface; geo-mechanics (i.e., the behavior of earth materials), geo-engineering (i.e., design with earth materials); and discovery, development, and utilization of energy resources.

-2) If employed as an engineer, the graduate will aspire to obtain professional engineer registration, and will be active in professional societies and continuing education activities that work to improve their professional stature.
+2) If employed as an engineer, the graduate will be prepared to obtain professional engineer registration, and will participate in professional societies and continuing education activities that work to improve their professional stature.

-3) The graduates will strive to achieve a professional environment that fosters honesty, integrity, and a strong engineering and work ethic."
+3) Graduates will strive to develop and maintain a professional environment that fosters honesty, integrity, and a strong engineering and work ethic.

 Geological Engineering Program Outcomes